shuque/zonecontent/README.md

                       (default server is 127.0.0.1)
-    --tsig=X          Use TSIG algorithm:name:key specified in X --infile=X        Use specified input file as zone contents
+    --tsig=X          Use TSIG algorithm:name:key specified in X --infile=X        Use specified input file as zone contents --print-rrtype=X  Only print records of type X --print-wildcard  Only print wildcard records

+Summarize the contents of a zone.
+However, if the --print-rrtype or --print-wildcard are specified, only the specified record types are printed, rather than a content summary.

 If specifying an input file as the source of the zone, it must be composed of 1 presentation format DNS RR per line, with no continuation lines.